 Get your hiring process visible.
 Take out pen and paper,

 A documented hiring process also protects you from slowing down and improves your time to hire dramatically as you know exactly what to do at each step.

 Advocating the need for a documented hiring process, Adam Robinson (CEO and Cofounder of Hireology) says: “A structured hiring process is cost effective and will streamline how you find and qualify candidates.
 Plus, it can provide measurable, tangible results for your business by helping you avoid damage caused by bad hires.

 To create a robust and repeatable hiring process, check out some of these best hiring books.
-They’ll walk you through setting up scripted hiring processes and save you some precious time to fill.
+They’ll walk you through setting up scripted hiring processes and save you some precious time.

-3. Build a talent pipeline well ahead of time
+3. Build a talent pipeline ahead of time

-A talent pipeline—or a group of candidates you’ve pre-screened for a certain role— is one of the most powerful ways of bringing down your time to fill metric.
+A talent pipeline – or a group of candidates you’ve pre-screened for a certain role – is one of the most powerful ways to reduce time to hire.

-- Identify the roles you hire for often
+- Identify the roles you often hire for.

-- Determine the requirements for the role (skills, cultural fits, etc.)
+- Determine the requirements for those roles (skills, cultural fit, etc.).

-- Stay in touch with the candidates by sharing meaningful content and personalized messaging (invite them for coffee every now and then!)
+- Stay in touch with these candidates by sharing meaningful content and personalized messaging (invite them for coffee every now and then!)